Combination fire department: Volunteer Firefighters

-Auxiliary volunteers
+Auxiliary Volunteers

 Sometimes departments have auxiliary volunteers who handle administrative functions and fundraising operations.

 Junior Firefighters/Fire Explorers

 Junior firefighters and Fire Explorers are youths, typically in high school, sometimes junior high school, that learn about local fire and emergency services.
 They can receive medical training and fire training.
-Many programs allow them to respond alongside firefighters to incidents and will enable them to serve usually as exterior firefighters and assist in emergency medical services that they are trained and qualified for.
+Many programs allow them to respond alongside firefighters to incidents, and will enable them to serve generally as exterior firefighters and assist in emergency medical services that they are trained and qualified for.
 In a combination department, they can provide a basis from which volunteers are recruited from and provide additional manpower under certain circumstances.

-Work environment
+Work Environment

 In combination fire departments, volunteer firefighters often outnumber career firefighters.
-This can create a highly complex work environment, as full-time fire personnel typically are unionized employees under contract and volunteers rarely are.
-Friction can arise in this environment as the career staff are typically at a station more than the volunteers.
+This can create a highly complex work environment, as full-time fire personnel are typically unionized employees under contract and volunteers rarely are.
+Friction can arise in this environment as the career staff are generally at a station more than the volunteers.

 Another potential source of friction is the fact that career staff and volunteers are in separate chains of command.
 The volunteers cannot be reprimanded by career staff and vice-versa.
 Career staff must also meet a minimum training level often at an associated academy while volunteers have lower minimum requirements.
 However, in many cases, volunteers have been associated with a department longer than career staff.
 Sometimes starting volunteer firefighters are perceived as using their volunteer positions as stepping stones to full-time career positions.

 Other issues can stem from inequities or resentment caused by bargained-for benefits career firefighters receive under contract, including training wages, shorter gear rotations, clothing allowances, and overtime pay.

-ISO ratings
+ISO Ratings

 Insurance Services Office (ISO) fire suppression ratings are independent of whether a department is full-time, combination, or volunteer.